dust007/CarND-Traffic-Sign-Classifier-Project/Traffic_Sign_Writeup.md

 The model was able to correctly guess 4 of the 5 traffic signs, which gives an accuracy of 100%.
 This compares favorably to the accuracy on the test set of 96%.
-The wrong image was from a different source, and it was a Priority road sign with some dirty drawing on it.
-I intended to include this picture to see how robust the model is.
-It turned out for image with a different color pattern, and partially covered, the trained model did not work well.
-The solution could be to convert image to grayscale before training, and do augumentation on images to create more data sample.
+The potential solution to improve the accuracy could be to convert image to grayscale before training, and do augumentation on images to create more data sample

 #### 3. The code for making predictions on my final model is located in the 11th cell of the Ipython notebook.
 The top five soft max probabilities were